 Feeling the way, that I did, I used to look for someone to blame for it.
 It might sound weird, but with time you get used to the role of always being a victim.
 When you can’t help yourself, you hold others accountable for the way your life is and how you are.
 But most importantly you can’t seem to have good relationship with those, who you blame.

-I was blaming my parents for a very long time, and needless to say, our communication wasn’t the best even after they seemed to have changed in many ways.
+I was blaming my parents for a very long time, and needless to say, our relationship wasn’t the best even after they seemed to have changed in many ways.

-As human beings we can empathize each other, but our parents for some reason are never the ones we empathize.
-We want them to be perfect, we expect and require love, protection, care and a lot more from them at all times.
+As human beings we are capable of empathizing each other, but our parents for some reason are never the ones we empathize.
+We want them to be perfect, we expect and require love, protection, care and much more from them at all times.
 And when they fail to provide it, we never try to understand why.

 Every situation is different, but in my case my parents were able to realize their mistakes.
 I didn’t want to hold grudges.
 At the end of the day the person, who gains from forgiving someone, is me.

 Breaking free from holding grudges

 When you hold on to the past, you give power to that past to control your today’s life.
 You let that pain affect your physical and mental health.
 You allow past experiences dictate, how your present relationship should be.